-FileMaker Server 8
+FileMaker Server 8 full review

 For those unfamiliar with it, FileMaker Server takes standard FileMaker clients to the level of true client/server database interaction.
 Server 8 can serve a choice of up to 125 databases or 250 individual clients at a time, with the choice of databases filtered by user privileges.
 For the security conscious, users can connect via SSL, and you can perform automated, unattended backups, even on live databases.

 The upgrade process has been simplified, with tools provided for saving the settings, uninstalling, and restoring the settings of server 7.If you use plug-ins, the auto-update feature can download new plug-ins to client machines.
 You can configure and maintain servers remotely, keeping tabs with an audit log that identifies which admin did what, and which user downloaded which plug-in.
 You can even change server settings without restarting the machine.
 With this latest version, it looks as though FileMaker was aiming for a low-excitement, low-interest experience.
 (Note: for server admins, as for Chinese philosophers, this is no bad thing.)